-During 2011/12 County Durham and Darlington Fire and Rescue Service (CDDFRS) received 996 calls to premises as a result of automatic fire detection systems; these accounted for 13.6% of the total emergency calls received.
-However, only one of these calls was an actual fire, the remainder being unwanted fire signals (UWFS) or false alarms.
+During 2018/19 County Durham and Darlington Fire and Rescue Service (CDDFRS) received 813 calls to premises as a result of automatic fire detection systems.

 As part of the national initiative to reduce these UWFS, we have revised our response to certain premises between certain times of the day.
 We have done this because attending UWFS is wasteful on our resources and, more importantly, they can breed complacency amongst occupants of premises that suffer from high rates of false alarms.
 An UWFS also creates unnecessary risk to fire crews and members of the public when appliances are responding under emergency conditions.

 The changes in procedure mean that between 9am and 5pm, Monday to Friday, we will not be attending actuations of automatic fire detection systems to low risk properties, if they are not supported by a phone call to confirm a fire service attendance is required.
 During this time period, most low risk commercial properties (e.g. offices, shops, schools, sports centres, industrial units etc.) are provided with staff that are able to assess if a fire has broken out, or if the alarm activation is due to other reasons.